kyouko-taiga/LogicKit/Docs/UserManual.md

 ```

 LogicKit relies on [*unification*](https://en.wikipedia.org/wiki/Unification_(computer_science))
-to carry out its deduction.
+to carry out its deductions.
 In a nutshell, given two term `p($x, b)` and `p(a, $y)`,
-the engine attempts to find values for each free variable
+the engine attempts to find values for each free variable so that both terms are equal
-(i.e. `$x` and `$y` in this particular example)
+(i.e. `$x := a` and `$y := b` in this particular example).
-so that both terms are equal.
+Unification usually occurs implicitly,
-Unification usually occurs implicitly when one wants to match a given term with a particular *pattern*.
+when a given term is matched with a particular *pattern*.
-Nevertheless, a special built-in predicate `~=~` allow one to request unification explicitly:
+Nevertheless, a special built-in predicate `~=~` allows one to request unification explicitly:

 ```swift
 let goal: Term = .fact("a") ~=~ .vat("x")